ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

 	\-  ==is used only for creating a backup of data from your on-premises server==
 	\- is used in providing low-latency access to data by caching frequently accessed data on-premises while storing archive data in Amazon cloud storage services.
 	\- optimizes data transfer to AWS by sending only changed data and compressing data.
+	\- ==is also available as a hardware appliance, you can now make use of Storage Gateway in situations where you do not have a virtualized environment. gives you access to three storage solutions: **File Gateway** A file interface to Amazon S3, accessible via NFS or SMB.
+The files are stored as S3 objects, allowing you to make use of specialized S3 features==

 ​	**AWS Storage Gateway - Cached Volumes:** data is stored in AWS S3 and you retain a copy of frequently accessed data subsets locally in your on-premises network.
 Cached volumes offer substantial cost savings on primary storage and minimize the need to scale your storage on-premises.
 You also retain low-latency access to your frequently accessed data.
 ​	**AWS Storage Gateway - Stored Volumes:** are used if you need low-latency access to your entire dataset.